kartik-v/bootstrap-fileinput/README.md

 ```

 #### filebatchuploadcomplete
-This event is triggered after completion of either the synchronous and asynchronous ajax batch upload.
+This event is triggered after completion of either the synchronous OR asynchronous ajax batch upload.
 Additional parameters available are:

 - `data`: This is a data object (associative array) that sends the following information, whose keys are:
     - `form`: the FormData object which is passed via XHR2 (or empty object if not available).